 Taft, 1980/81: 53.

 St Germanus (d.
-730) comments on the Great Entrance as follows:
+730) allegorically interprets the Great Entrance as follows:

 By means of the procession of the deacons and the representation (ὶστορία) of the ripidia bearing an image of the seraphim, the Cherubic Hymn shows the entrance of the saints and all the just, entering together before the cherubic powers and angelic hosts, invisibly going before Christ the great king proceeding to the mystical sacrifice…

 As translated and quoted by Taft, 1980/81: 54.
-See how this historical interpretation conflicts with St Maximus’s eschatological interpretation, as noted in Taft’s footnote 59.
+See how this historical interpretation conflicts with St Maximus’s eschatological interpretation of the Eucharist, as noted in Taft’s footnote 59.

 In the 10th century the following Prayer of the Cherubic Hymn (that the priest says in soft voice) was introduced.
 This prayer perhaps best captures the meaning of the procession: as the procession toward the communion: